lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 *** Gave up!
 Passed only 26 tests.
 ```

-We can see that it only found 26 satisfiable tests out of a 1000 generated,
+It only found 26 satisfiable tests out of a 1000 generated, that's bad, but how
-that's bad, but how bad passed test actually are?
-A quick way to check the values
+bad passed test actually are?
+An easy way to check the values accepted by a test
-accepted by a test is to classify them somehow:
+is to classify them by some shared traits:

 ```haskell
 prop_PrimeSum_v1' :: Int -> Int -> Property